vespCV/hornet3000/README.md

 ![Slider of the first model](https://github.com/vespCV/hornet3000/blob/main/test_hornet3000_24-09-21.gif)

+### Acknowledgements
-Project is based on https://github.com/computervisioneng/train-yolov10-custom-data-full-guide
+Yolov10 training of the model is based on https://github.com/computervisioneng/train-yolov10-custom-data-full-guide